-There are several open-source QD device simulators~\cite{Gualtieri25-QDsim, vanStraaten24-QAr, Krzywda25-QDa}, which rely on the constant capacitance model, treating the array of QDs and their associated electrostatic gates as nodes in a network of fixed capacitors.
+There are several open-source QD device simulators that rely on the constant capacitance model, treating the array of QDs and their associated electrostatic gates as nodes in a network of fixed capacitors~\cite{Gualtieri25-QDsim, vanStraaten24-QAr, Krzywda25-QDa}.
 Additionally, Ref.~\cite{Krzywda25-QDa} allows the capacitances to vary with respect to the number of charges $n$ by introducing an $n$-dependent correction to the capacitance matrix.
-In contrast, in \texttt{QDFlow} the capacitance parameters are physics-informed, obtained directly from the self-consistent Thomas–Fermi solution rather than imposed heuristically.
+In contrast, in \texttt{QDFlow} the capacitance parameters are physics-informed, obtained directly from the self-consistent Thomas-Fermi solution rather than imposed heuristically.
 All key physical observables---such as current, charge states, and sensor readouts---are derived from a capacitance model constructed based on the computed charge density $n(x)$.
-This ensures that the capacitances evolve dynamically with gate voltages, yielding a more realistic description of device behavior under tuning.
-Furthermore, \texttt{QDFlow} allows for modeling regions with low barriers between dots, leading the dots on either side to combine into a single centralized dot.
+This ensures that the capacitances evolve dynamically with gate voltages, yielding a more realistic description of device behavior.
+Furthermore, \texttt{QDFlow} allows modeling regions with low barriers between dots, leading the dots on either side to coalesce into a single, centralized dot.
 Finally, \texttt{QDFlow} incorporates a flexible noise module, enabling the addition of experimentally relevant effects such as thermal broadening, charge offset drift, and voltage fluctuations.
 These features make the simulated data qualitatively comparable to experimental measurements while maintaining full access to the ground truth labels required for ML applications.
-Building on earlier approaches that applied the Thomas–Fermi approximation to model charge densities and stability diagrams~\cite{Kalantre17-MLD, Zwolak18-QLD}, \texttt{QDFlow} extends these methods into a flexible, open-source framework that integrates physics-informed capacitance modeling with realistic noise processes tailored for ML applications.
+Building on \texttt{QFlow}---a legacy implementation of the QD simulator that applied the Thomas-Fermi approximation to model charge densities and stability diagrams~\cite{Kalantre17-MLD, Zwolak18-QLD}---\texttt{QDFlow} extends these methods into a flexible, open-source framework that integrates physics-informed capacitance modeling with realistic noise processes tailored for ML applications.